Just like people, chickens prefer to have some personal space.

 Ultimately it is up to the keeper to decide what is and is not free range.

-Raising your flock on pasture does come with a couple of caveats though.
+Raising your flock on a pasture does come with a couple of caveats though.

 Firstly to prevent an area becoming a barren, muddy and poopy mess you must either have enough acreage that it won’t happen or practice rotational pasturing.

-Rotational pasturing sounds pretty fancy but it simple means that you move your chickens aroundto prevent the ground being picked clean.
+Rotational pasturing sounds pretty fancy but it simply means that you move your chickens aroundto prevent the ground being picked clean.

 A fence will keep them in a particular area and provide some protection from predation.
 I have around 40 chickens and I do not rotate them but they have the run of around 4 acres and have not yet managed to destroy the grass.

 The second caveat is to make sure that they cannot wander off onto the road or into neighbors yards – this is for their safety and security.
-Perhaps in light of the current instances of chicken theft, we should add that all coops need to be securely locked at night.
+In light of the current instances of chicken theft, we recommend that all coops need to be securely locked at night.